ibm-cloud-docs/SecureGateway/securegateway_acl.md

 # Access Control List
 {: #acl}

-The {{site.data.keyword.SecureGateway}} client provides embedded Accesss Control List (ACL) support.
+The {{site.data.keyword.SecureGateway}} client provides embedded Access Control List (ACL) support.
 You can allow or restrict (deny) access to on-premises resources by making modifications to the ACL for the client.
 This can be done interactively using the client commands or specifying a file that contains the ACLs you want to have in affect.

 Starting with v1.5.0, Access Control List rules will be synchronized across all clients connected to the same gateway.
 With this, you only need to establish/update your ACL from a single client and it will be shared across all running clients connected to that gateway.
 The ACL will also persist across sessions, such that connecting a new client will also apply the same ACL rules.